-- 1. The prospective foster/adoptive family must have access to schools, recreational activities, medical care, and other community facilities. - 2.
-Recreational opportunities, suited to the interest and capacity of the individual child placed in the home, shall be provided by the family and outdoor place space and suitable recreational equipment, toys, books, etc., must be available to the individual child. - 3.
-The prospective foster/adoptive family must have support services available to the family such as community resources available to help the foster/adopted child with his or her development, individuals able to provide the family with necessary respite, transportation, etc.,
+- 1. The prospective foster/adoptive family must have access to the community supports necessary to facilitate positive child development such as schools, recreational activities, medical care, etc. - 2.
+Recreational opportunities must be suited to the interest and capacity of the individual child placed in the home.
+Recreational opportunities shall be provided by the family, which includes outdoor place space with adequate, safe recreational equipment, toys, books, etc. - 3.
+The prospective foster/adoptive family must have support services available to the family such as community resources available to help the foster/adopted child with his or her development, individuals able to provide the family with necessary respite, transportation, etc.